Eat like a ‘Golden Girl’ at new pop-up diner - NewsBreak

 The Golden Girls Kitchen will hit Beverly Hills in July.
 According to Deadline , the officially licensed homage will be fully immersive and is the brainchild of Derek Berry, who also brought “Saved by the Bell” and “Beverly Hills 90210”-themed pop-ups to the masses.

-“It will bow as a fast-casual restaurant with an emphasis on desserts,” writes Deadline.Wendy’s adding limited-time Strawberry Frosty to menu this summer
+“It will bow as a fast-casual restaurant with an emphasis on desserts,” writes Deadline.Betty White’s longtime California home sells for nearly $10.7 million

 Tickets will be sold exclusively via Bucket Listers and are expected to go on sale soon.